 I have long said that one of the best investments I’ve ever made is a high-end rain shell.
 I have used it many times, sometimes in really dangerous conditions.
 The difference between good clothing and so-so clothing is night and day.

 The last thing anyone would want to happen is injuries while in the middle of nowhere.
-This is wear good footwear and protective clothing (like leather gloves if you will be prone to splinters) can be incredibly useful.
+This is where good footwear and protective clothing (like leather gloves if you will be prone to splinters, or to help if you are scrambling) can be incredibly useful.
+Don’t skimp on your hiking boots, get some good ones.

 Protective gear such as boots, hats, and raincoats top this particular list.
 They will shield you from unfavorable weather conditions.
 The kit will also help reduce the difficulty that you may encounter during the hike.
 For instance, hiking shoes help you get a better grip on the ground or wet rocks, preventing you from slipping and injuring yourself.